 What can we learn from this event?
 I suggest the following:

-- In our current environment there are public officials who want to be vogue by adopting a “progressive open-minded” stance by denouncing Christian affiliations that support traditional marriage;
+- In our current environment there are public officials who want to be in vogue by adopting a “progressive open-minded” stance by denouncing Christian affiliations that support traditional marriage;

-- Often these political leaders are ill informed and their methods of decision making are not only unjust but illegal;
+- Often these political leaders are ill-informed and their methods of decision making are not only unjust but illegal;

-- Christians in particular, and religious groups in general, would do well to keep public officials accountable for their denial of open and fair public deliberations that take away rights of community organizations access to public facilities; at the same time Christians need to ensure that such officials be given the benefit of the doubt – public officials are not malicious but rather perform their duties in the public interest as they see it at that moment in time.
+- Christians in particular, and religious groups in general, would do well to keep public officials accountable for their denial of open and fair public deliberations that take away rights of community organizations access to public facilities; at the same time Christians need to ensure that such officials be given the benefit of the doubt.
+Public officials are not malicious but rather perform their duties in the public interest as they see it at that moment in time.
 Mistakes are often made and allowances for such failures must be given.
 We all know that no one is perfect.

-- Vigilance pays off – as this story gains attention public officials across Canada will think twice about accepting unsubstantiated allegations in taking away access to public facilities because of religious belief.
+- Vigilance pays off – as this story gains attention, public officials across Canada will think twice about accepting unsubstantiated allegations in taking away access to public facilities because of religious belief.

 Councillor Fred Prattje came to the May 5, Committee of the Whole meeting armed with a motion that he thought would address the insult that members of the LGBT community felt because Leader Cast was sponsored by Chick-fil-A. No doubt Prattje’s intentions were noble.
 He was doing what any Councillor would do – respond to the needs of his constituents.
-Unfortunately, he was ill-informed, biased and prejudiced but that does not mean he was malicious.
+Unfortunately, he was biased and ill-informed, but that does not mean he was malicious.
 He had not properly researched the implications of his motion.
 Further, the City Council failed miserably in upholding the legal requirements of its citizens to have their Constitutional freedoms of religion, assembly, and expression respected.
 As well, it failed to properly follow the foundational rules of natural justice in taking away the contractual rights of its citizenry to rent public facilities.